ShizukaDonaghue/happy-beans/README.md

 ### Update Comment Page

-In the Comment section of the Recipe Details page, if the user is logged in and the author of the comment, a vertical ellipsis is available next to the comment posting date.
+In the Comment section of the Recipe Details page, if the user is logged in and is the author of the comment, a vertical ellipsis is available next to the comment posting date.
-Users can select the edit button to access the Update Comment page where they can edit the comment.
+Users can select the edit button here to access the Update Comment page where they can edit the comment.

 <img src="docs/images/testing/us-edit-comment.png" width=420>

 The form opens with the original comment populated from the database.
-Users can make changes and submit the changes from here.
+Users can make changes and submit them from here.
 <img src="docs/images/update-comment.png" width=800>

 ### Delete Comment Modal